I received some fascinating responses to Do You Want More Productivity?

 Think about how you create an environment in which people are productive, not just busy.

 Next year, I'm leading the Influential Agile Leader workshop again with Gil Broza.
-We are taking registrations now.
-Early bird registration ends December 31, 2015.

 See my calendar page for all my workshops and speaking dates.

 Are you new to the Pragmatic Manager newsletter?
 See previous issues.

 Do you need a friendly ear and some sound advice?
 See my coaching page for my packaged and customizable coaching services.